lkingsford/AtlasWarriorsRedux/Projects.md

   - GLGameApp
     The 'Game' application for desktop users

+  - Screen reader app
+	The 'Game' application for screen reader players

   - AtlasWarriorsGame
     Shared project that contains the actual game objects and logic.
 The models and controllers to GLGameApp's view.